Birkbjo/WoW-Queue-Alert/README.md

 Do a dry-run, which 'simulates' queue completion.
 Use this to test notifications-setup and get sample images of each monitor.
 Note that the volume may be loud!

 #### --mute, -m
-If true, do not play a sound when queue is complete.
+Do not play a sound when queue is complete.

 #### --setup, -s,
 Rerun first-time setup.
 E.g change PushBullet-device.

-### --verbose, -v
+### --debug, -d
 Sets log level to debug.
 Also outputs the processed image the OCR uses for recognition to `output.png`.

 ## Limitations